Published on December 2nd, 2020 and Updated on April 8th, 2021

 Dairy and dairy alternatives can help your child get the nutrition she needs for healthy growth.
 And on a genetic level, your child’s body may need more of certain vitamins and minerals than other children.

-With SneakPeek Traits, you can take a closer look at your child’s unique nutritional profile and learn which vitamins and minerals her body may need a little extra helping of, including:
+With SneakPeek DNA Traits, you can take a closer look at your child’s unique nutritional profile and learn which vitamins and minerals her body may need a little extra helping of, including:

 - Vitamin E